Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-We should point out that, unlike \ref {MainTwo}, or any one of the various results in the literature on Cartan subalgebras, the above Theorem characterizes twisted groupoid C*-algebras, albeit possibly exotic ones, via a condition (existence of canonical states) which holds for any twisted \'etale groupoid by \ref {CanoInGpd}. \enw
+We should point out that, unlike \ref {MainTwo}, or any one of the various results in the literature on Cartan subalgebras, the above Theorem characterizes twisted groupoid C*-algebras, albeit possibly exotic ones, via a condition (existence of canonical states) which holds for any twisted \'etale groupoid by \ref {CanoInGpd}.
+Summarizing, we therefore have the following main consequence:

+\state Corollary Let $\incl {B}{A}$ be an inclusion of C*-algebras, with $A$ non-degenerate and abelian.
+Then the following are equivalent: \izitem \zitem There exists a generating $*$-subsemigroup of normalizers $N\subseteq \Norm BA$ such that, for every $x$ in the spectrum of $A$, there is an $N$-canonical state relative to $x$, \zitem $\incl BA$ is naturally isomorphic to $\INCL {\Cmu {\G } {\Lb }}{\CzGz }$, where $\G $ is a (not necessarily Hausdorff) \'etale grou\-poid (with a locally compact Hausdorff unit space), $\Lb $ is a Fell line bundle over $\G $, and $\Cmu {\G } {\Lb }$ is an exotic groupoid C*-algebra.

+\Proof The implication (i) $\Rightarrow $ (ii) is nothing but \ref {MainThree}, while the converse may be proved by observing that \ref {CanoInGpd} applies just as well to exotic groupoid C*-algebras with the exact same proof. \endProof

 \endsection

 \PART {III -- EXAMPLES AND OPEN QUESTIONS}

 \startsection Example: non-smooth normalizers